upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

 a. **Midbrain:** Involved in motor control and auditory/visual processing.
 b. **Pons:** It is a connection between midbrain and medulla.
 It controls sleep, respiration, and some motor functions.
 c. **Medulla oblongata:** At the bottom of the brainstem, the medulla is where the brain meets the spinal cord.
 The medulla is crucial for survival, as it regulates vital bodily functions, including heart rate, breathing, blood circulation, and the balance of oxygen and carbon dioxide levels.
 It also controls reflexive actions such as sneezing, vomiting, coughing, and swallowing.
+Additionally, most cranial nerves (III-XII) originate from the brainstem, highlighting its importance in sensory and motor functions of the head and neck.

 .. figure:: ../media/brainstem.*
     :align: center